Finding the next Trevor Lawrence, and more spring football storylines

 Willie Taggart's encore

-It can't get much worse for Willie Taggart and Florida State than it did a year ago when the Seminoles finished 5-7 and lost four of their last five games in Taggart's first season in Tallahassee.
-The offseason was a struggle as well with quarterback Deondre Francois being dismissed for an alleged domestic violence incident and the Seminoles especially thin at quarterback.
+It can't get much worse for Willie Taggart and Florida State than it did in 2018, when the Seminoles finished 5-7 and lost four of their last five games in Taggart's first season in Tallahassee.
+The offseason was a struggle as well, with quarterback Deondre Francois being dismissed for an alleged domestic violence incident and the Seminoles especially thin at quarterback.
 Florida State hasn't signed a quarterback in either of the last two recruiting periods, leaving James Blackman as the only scholarship quarterback currently eligible.
 Even so, Taggart insists he has a plan.
 Over and above the questions at quarterback, the play of the offensive line needs to improve significantly from a year ago, and it will be equally interesting to see what kind of stamp Kendal Briles puts on this offense as the Seminoles' first-year coordinator.

 Second-year coaches' magic